waveFrontSet/workcalendar/README.md

 devspace run test
 ```

-to let the tests run inside the container.
+to let the tests run inside the backend container.
 If you wish to run linting checks,
 execute
 ```
 devspace run lint